hours24

 Documentation: the 10-year rule

 Estonian recordkeeping requires 10 years of retention.
-For a manufacturing site with 100 people on rotation, that's 365,000 shift records per year × 10 = 3.65 million entries.
+For a manufacturing site with 100 people on rotation, that's about 36,500 shift records per year × 10 years = over 365,000 entries.
 Spreadsheets don't scale; database-backed scheduling does.

 What 'good' looks like